 Worship Services (blue figure) place a focus on the importance of Spiritual Life, Preaching and Teaching, and Worship in the body of Christ.
 Spiritual Community (red figure) give attention to the necessary functions of Assimilation, Care and Fellowship and the support of Small Groups.
 These figures are reaching up to God in worship, and they represent a commitment to the Great Commandment (Mark 12:29-31).

 Ministries (purple figure) places attention on the various means by which the church serves it people and the Discipleship function provided through those activities.
-Outreach, on the other hand, refers to engaging the community through Public Relations and active involvement in Evangelism and Missions.
+Outreach (green figure), on the other hand, refers to engaging the community through Public Relations and active involvement in Evangelism and Missions.
 Note that these figures are reaching out.
 Together, they represent a commitment to the Great Commission (Matthew 28:18-19).

 Together, all of these functions represent the strength of our body through Unity (as demonstrated by their joined hands).
 Because each is a different color, they also represent our Diversity as a multicultural congregation.
 Their partnership creates a Synergy by which the ministry advances the kingdom of God.